-- The parameters configured in Safe Mode are set. - A warning 103 Safe Mode appears in the display (Home window). - The parameters affected by Safe Mode cannot be changed. - Active programmers are terminated. - The "Set point offset" function is switched off. - The Operator privileges of the constant temperature equipment are assigned to the Master operating unit privileges in the Master" on page 123.
+- The parameters configured in Safe Mode are set. - A warning 103 Safe Mode appears in the display (Home window). - The parameters affected by Safe Mode cannot be changed. - Active programmers are terminated. - The "Set point offset" function is switched off. - The Operator privileges of the constant temperature equipment are assigned to the Master operating unit .
 The Operator privileges cannot be relinquished during the active Safe Mode.